st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 ## Single-line console log entries

-You can reduce the size of console (Window > General > Console) entries by clicking the 3 dots in the top-right and choosing Log Entry > 1 line
+You can reduce the size of console (Window > General > Console) entries by clicking the 3 dots in the top-right and choosing Log Entry > 1 line.